 I am now the main teacher of this school and I have trained the entire teaching staff.
 We offer the longest yoga and meditation classes in town.
 Our students appreciate us for the rigor and the depth of our teaching.
 Even practitioners with years of experience are often surprised by what they get out of our sessions.

 I am thankful for having had the opportunity to learn this type of yoga and for being able to live a life revolving around teaching and practicing.
 I have made it my vocation to pass it on to others in the same way that I have benefited from it myself.
-With the help of modern technology and the internet, it is thrilling to be able to reach those who are interested, wherever in the world they may live.
+With the help of modern technology and the internet, I am happy to share this yoga with you, wherever in the world you may live.